lockbook/lockbook/docs/design-ux/search.md

 perform OCR on images and drawings.
 This field of `FileMetadata` gets encrypted and synced.
 When a user goes to perform a content search, all of these fields are scanned.

+After this tag based search, we should expand the search criteria and decrypt & scan the contents of all the files if that's what the user desires.
+We should communicate the various steps of the search process to the user as the operation proceeds.

 # Text editor search

-Implementation will be upto the text editors in question, will perform similar to "Search this page" in your we browser.
+Implementation will be upto the text editors in question, will perform similar to "Search this page" in your web browser.

+# OS integrations

+Some applications can, if appropriate integrate with OS specific omni-search mechanisms, this could be spotlight on macOS or Gnome shell on linux.

 # Performance considerations